Master of Fine Arts |

 POL/COM 516: Media and Conflict - The course will provide a structured approach to address different media systems.
 It will explore the dynamics of news, politics, conflicts

-POL/ES 509: Global Environmental Politics - The contemporary global environmental questions, including issues such as global climate change, biodiversity loss, deforestation, desertification and ocean acidification, are among the major concerns for the international community.
+POL/ENS 509: Global Environmental Politics - The contemporary global environmental questions, including issues such as global climate change, biodiversity loss, deforestation, desertification and ocean acidification, are among the major concerns for the international community.
 As we are becoming increasingly aware of the consequences of our activities on our environment, on our civilization and ultimately on our lives, every year, numerous initiatives are launched to counter the ills we have already caused and to prevent further degradation.
 These include national and international

-POL/IR 547: International Negotiation: Theory and Practice - This course will explore modern methods of negotiation in business and politics, and how they are utilized in international relations.
+POL/IRL 547: International Negotiation: Theory and Practice - This course will explore modern methods of negotiation in business and politics, and how they are utilized in international relations.
 It will make extensive use of case studies, and explore the role of cross-cultural communications in international negotiations.
 International negotiations are one of the primary ways states and non-state actors resolve their differences.
 In a globalizing world, there are those who argue that negotiations are gradually replacing violent conflict between states as the main tool used to mediate conflicts.
 Others note that violence is still present, although increasingly it is located in civil conflicts that make special demands on negotiators.
 Regardless of whether or not we are entering an era of low interstate violence, negotiations across cultures, boundaries

 POL